 - 1. IP addresses that cannot originate to actual users (for e.g., known servers) - 2.
 IP addresses that account for a large number of downloads should be examined for potential fraud.
 (But also look at the safe IP addresses note below.) - 3.
-IP address that are on a service like AWS. - 4.
+IP addresses that are on a service like AWS. - 4.
 Erroneous referrer data - 5.
 Bogus user agents, e.g. Firefox 3.06 - 6.
-User Agents that identify to be from sources that are not actual users (e.g. bots that self-identify as being bots) - 7.
-Similarly, referer data that implies that the sources are not actual users. - 8.
-Apple clients ignore requests from the podcast app UA, but count the UA for the iOS media player.
-(This effectively also filters out the 0-1 byte requests from Apple).
+User Agents that identify to be from sources that are not actual users (e.g. bots that selfidentify as being bots) - 7.
+Similarly, referer data that implies that the sources are not actual users.